-So, breaks like these (for breakfast at around eight-thirty and twice, around eleven and three, for tea) are to me essential to preserve my sanity over the days of driving those terrible roads that would eventually get me to within reach of those really untouched areas.
+So, occasional breaks (for breakfast at around eight-thirty and again for tea around eleven and three) are essential for the preservation of sanity over the days of driving those terrible roads that (it is merely hoped, often) would eventually get me to within reach of my favourite wilderness haunts.

-The breaks are really quite special to me.
-It’s not only the relief.
-It gets me connected to the bush much more than just driving through it.
+The breaks are really quite special.
+It is not only the relief from the jolting and juddering.
+It is a kind of quiet pre-immersion in the bush.
 I try to find a stretch of road with no evidence of human habitation for several kilometres.
-This is often quite difficult because the fringes of Africa’s roads have become crowded as people moved to them from the hinterlands in pursuit of hope.
-Anyway, I then drive some 500m or a kilometre away from the road and look for a shady spot that can accommodate both me and the Land Cruiser and voila, I have the perfect setting for a relaxing half-hour or so with only the vegetation and the sounds of the wind and the birds.
+This is often quite difficult because Africa’s roads have become crowded as people moved to their fringes from the hinterlands in pursuit of miracles.

-It reminds me of an experience I had once, driving along the southern parts of the Chimanimani range (here the Bvumba Mountains) in Mozambique.
+It reminds me of an experience I once had, driving along the southern parts of the Chimanimani range (here called the Bvumba Mountains) in Mozambique.
 I was heading south, towards a crossing over the Save river that I knew from hunting along its northern bank some years earlier.
-I quote and extract from my book, The Wanderers (Safari Press):
+A little snip from The Wanderers:

 There weren’t much people there, but the forest was so dense that I couldn’t find an opening to drive away from the road.
 Eventually I came across a feint hint of a track leading off into the forest.
 It was a bit risky to take untravelled tracks in Mozambique because of the landmine danger, but I was desperate and frustrated enough at that point to ignore the stern voice of my judgement.